cesarParra/apexdocs/README.md

 - **Use custom business terminology** (e.g., "Business Operations" instead of "Methods")
 - **Partially override specific terms** while keeping the rest in English

-Translation is supported for the `markdown` and `changelog` generators.

 ### How It Works

 The translation system uses: